 These encapsulation protocols are providing Overlay connectivity which is required between customer workloads connected to the SDN infrastructure.

-TIP In VxLAN, specifically, Each SDN node is called a VTEP (Virtual Tunnel End Point) as it is starting and terminating the overlay tunnels.
+TIP In VXLAN, specifically, Each SDN node is called a VTEP (VXLAN Tunnel End Point) as it is starting and terminating the overlay tunnels.

 Interfaces Between Layers